Skip to main content

 Image used with permission by copyright holder

 The 1960 FJ40 Toyota Land Cruiser isn’t the first Land Cruiser ever made.
 That honor goes to the 20-Series of Land Cruisers from 1958.
-The Land Cruiser made to the list because it immediately became a hit in the United States.
+The Land Cruiser made the list because it immediately became a hit in the United States.
 From 1961 to 1965, the Land Cruiser was the best-selling Toyota in the U.S. Fast forward to today, and the Land Cruiser is still on sale, looking out of place in a lineup that also includes the Prius and GR Supra.
-Without the legendary off-roader, Toyota wouldn’t be here and one of the most capable and reliable SUVs ever made wouldn’t be around.
+Without the legendary off-roader, Toyota wouldn’t be here, and one of the most capable and reliable SUVs ever made wouldn’t be around.
 Jeep isn’t the only automaker that makes off-roading-oriented SUVs, and the Land Cruiser proved that.

 Mercedes Benz G 55